ngu04/raspberrypi-reaction-test/README.md

 - Start the test with the start button
 - After it was kicked off it will randomly blink red or green led.
 You have to push red or green buttons respectively within the configured time range.
 - The progress indicator PWM red led starts from OFF state.
 Based on your reaction its pulse width will be increased till the point where it reaches its maximum.
-- When the red led reaches its maximum pulse width the test is over.
-Calculated average reaction will be printed.
+- When the red led reaches its maximum pulse width (brightest) the test is over.
+Calculated average reaction and number of tries will be printed.
-- Better reaction time results longer test period
+- Better reaction time results longer test period -> more tries -> higher score

 That is it!